rflynn/circumnavigation/README.txt

 	Downer Ending: most of the men die of malnutrition, Epinosa loses his ship, nearly half the remaining men are captured by the Portugese in the Verdes

 Reveals
-	the mutiny of Quesada
+	Quesada mutiny
 	the Strait
+	Pacific side
+	the true size of the Pacific
 	Magellan's heavy-handedness in killing natives
-	Manuel
 	Portugal already had access to the Spice Islands, which is why Manuel repeatedly turned Magellan down

+Temporal Juxtapositions
+	Quesada's mutiny / the oath of loyalty by the officers in the church before they left

 Perception / Symbology / Visual Stylistic Interpretation
 	Magellan and Pigafetta have been compared to Don Quixote and Sancho Panza